Natural Environment KRA

 Trees

-Our Free Trees and Plants Giveaway was a hit with our community, with 660 rural residents and 1,500 urban residents taking up the offer.
+Our Free Trees and Plants Giveaway was a hit with our community, with 45,600 community plant allocations.

 Water

-The City has maintained a perfect score of 100 per cent two years running on its SERCUL Nutrient Management Scorecard.
+The City has maintained a perfect score of 100 per cent three years running on its SERCUL Nutrient Management Scorecard.
 This means we have excelled in nutrient monitoring, management and education.

-In 2024, we are giving away 45,000 saplings this year to our urban and rural residents as part of our Free Trees and Plants Giveaway.
+In 2026, we'll give away saplings to our urban and rural residents as part of our Free Trees and Plants Giveaway.
 We will also deliver a range of sustainability and environmental workshops as part of the WA Tree Festival to help educate our community on protecting our natural environment.

 Minimising waste to landfill